artsy/artsy.github.io/_posts/2016-01-13-OSS-Expectations.markdown

 > Order of importance: blog posts > types > tests

 While it is a joke against functional programmers, in general; having these huge codebases gives a lot to talk about.
 A commit says the what, a pull request the how and a blog post gives the why.
+Writing about our code allows us to provide documentation for future employees with the context around how decisions were made.
+Nobody _wants_ to ship messy code, but a lot of the time you choose to in order to provide something positive.

 ### How does Open Source affect security